Getting Covered by Medica Health Plans

 Harmony by Medica

-Under Harmony by Medica, people may receive lower monthly premiums, although it is only available in selected counties and areas in Oklahoma.
+Under Harmony by Medica, people may receive lower monthly premiums, although it is only available in Oklahoma’s selected counties and areas.
 It provides about 1,000 plus care providers at more than 10 clinics and 20 hospitals.
 Harmony provides three tiers, which are Gold, Silver, and Bronze.
 While copays, coinsurance, and deductibles may apply, all tiers may offer substance abuse treatment coverage.

-With Medica Quest clients receive a larger coverage in most cities in Oklahoma.
+With Medica Quest, clients receive a larger coverage in most cities in Oklahoma.
 With more coverage, you may have higher monthly premiums, but it might be worth the cost.
 Quest gives people access to more than 11,000 care providers at 44 clinics and 130 plus hospitals.
 Similar to Harmony, you will have three tiers available: Gold, Silver, and Bronze.
-Substance abuse treatments may be covered in all three tiers but may require copays, coinsurance, and deductibles.
+All three tiers could require copays, coinsurance, or deductibles, even if substance abuse treatments are covered.
+Therefore, make sure to investigate beforehand.

 You may find more information on specific treatments or coverage on Medica Health and other insurance websites.
 You can also call us at 405-583-4390 with any questions you may have.
 We are here to help you find what is right for you.